-CONNECTING THE WORLD TO THE CHINESE MARKETPLACE
+CONNECTING THE WORLD TO THE ONLINE MARKETPLACE

 IN 2020 CHINA OFFICIALLY BECAME THE LARGEST MARKET IN THE WORLD AMID THE GLOBAL PANDEMIC.